Key2Consulting/PowerSync/README.md

 ```
 ## Installing and Importing
 ### Windows
-There's essentially three distinct ways to install and use PowerSync in a host environment.
+There's essentially three ways to install and use PowerSync in a windows environment.
 All of these options require you to download PowerSync from GitHub, and extract the PowerSync folder.
 Currently, PowerSync is not published to any repository.
 #### Copy to $PSHome
 Copy PowerSync folder to $PSHome (%Windir%\System32\WindowsPowerShell\v1.0\Modules).
 This will enable PowerSync for all users of a machine, but requires local admin permssion.
 Use `Import-Module 'PowerSync'` in your script.
 #### Copy to $Home\Documents\WindowsPowerShell\Modules
 Copy PowerSync folder to $Home\Documents\WindowsPowerShell\Modules (%UserProfile%\Documents\WindowsPowerShell\Modules).
 This enables PowerSync for the current user only.
 This option isolates your version of PowerSync from others on the same machine, and does not require local admin permission.
 Use `Import-Module 'PowerSync'` in your script.
 #### Include as Library in Broader Project
 Include the PowerSync folder as part of a project folder structure, and import via it's relative path.
+This option is recommended for development projects, and may be the only option available for PaaS hosting scenarios.
+It ensures proper version control of PowerSync with your project.
 Use something like Import-Module `'$PSScriptRoot\PowerSync'` in your script.
 ### PSY Command Prefix
 All PowerSync commands use the 'PSY' prefix to ensure uniqueness with other modules (pronounces Sai).
 ## Choosing the Right Repository